Global Mobility

 Spanish Nationality

-This is the most common route.
-It applies to individuals who have resided legally and continuously in Spain for the required statutory period, which varies depending on personal circumstances.
-In general, the standard requirement is ten years of legal residence, although reduced periods may apply in specific cases.
+This is the most common pathway to Spanish nationality and applies to individuals who have resided legally and continuously in Spain for the statutory period.

-Nationality by option applies primarily to individuals who have a specific legal connection to Spain, such as children of Spanish nationals or individuals who have been under the parental authority of a Spanish citizen.
+Nationality by option applies to individuals who have a specific legal connection to Spain, such as children of Spanish nationals or individuals previously under the parental authority of a Spanish citizen.

-This is an exceptional and discretionary route granted by the Spanish Government in cases where special circumstances justify it.
+Nationality by letter of naturalisation is an exceptional and discretionary route granted by the Spanish Government where special circumstances justify it.

 Citizenship Beyond Spain

-In certain circumstances, clients may wish to consider additional nationality options in other jurisdictions as part of a broader mobility or personal planning strategy.
+In certain situations, clients may consider additional nationality options in other jurisdictions as part of a broader mobility or personal planning strategy.